marberts/piar/paper/paper.md

 # Acknowledgements

-I am grateful for many useful conversations with the research staff at Statistics Canada, and in particular Xin Ha, that have improved `piar`.
+I am grateful for many useful conversations with the research staff at Statistics Canada, and in particular with Xin Ha, that have improved `piar`.

 The views and opinions expressed in this paper are my own and do not necessarily reflect those of the Government of Canada.